rjcamatos/Python-FrameBuffer/README.md

 drawCircle(xPos,yPos,radius,fill=False):

+# -- Load a image at a given position (need to be same bit depth)

+loadImage(xPos,yPos,file)

-# -- Load a font to print charecters as it is
+# -- Load a font to print charecters as it is (need to be same bit depth)

 loadFont(file):